 - 1. The suction filter is permanently fixed in the reservoir tank.
-Should symptoms of pump cavitation or spongy operation occur the tank must be drained, and the tank and suction filter thoroughly cleaned and dried before refilling with clean oil. - The return line filter element should be replaced after the first 50 hours and thereafter at 300-hour intervals.
-It is most important to replace the filter within these intervals because once blocked, oil will bypass the filter element infiltrated, causing pump & motor damage - 3.
-If any failure or replacement of hydraulic parts have occurred then the return line filter must be replaced immediately
+Should symptoms of pump cavitation or spongy operation occur the tank must be drained, and the tank and suction filter thoroughly cleaned and dried before refilling with clean oil. - 2.
+The return line filter element should be replaced after the first 50 hours and thereafter at 300 hour intervals.
+It is most important to replace the filter within these intervals because once blocked, oil will bypass the filter element unfiltrated, causing pump & motor damage - 3.
+On electric and hydraulic proportional controls the mini filter must be replaced at 300 hour intervals. - 4.
+If any failure or replacement of hydraulic parts have occurred then the return line filter must be replaced immediately.

-Flail Head
+Flail head

-- Grease all bearings daily. - Check there is no wrapping of string, plastic, grass or other debris on rotor shaft and rear roller bearings. - Check the condition of flails and ensure all retaining bolts are tight.
+- Grease all bearings daily - Check there is no wrapping of string, plastic, grass or other debris on rotor shaft and rear roller bearings. - Check the condition of flails and ensure all retaining bolts are tight.
 When flails are replaced care must be taken to maintain balance of rotor shaft, do not change to a different type. - Flail retaining bolt and nut torque setting is 200Nm. - Flail head is supplied centre mounted to get best travel on crowd ram. - Never operate with any flails missing.
 This will cause severe vibration and lead to rapid bearing wear and quickly cause the head to crack. - Blunt flails leave an untidy finish and absorb excessive power, when re-sharpening always wear protective clothing and goggles. - When flails are showing severe wear, damage or cracking, they must be replaced immediately.
-Never attempt to weld the flails, as this will make them very brittle and extremely dangerous.
+Never attempt to weld the flails as this will make them very brittle and extremely dangerous.
 Do not take risks with the cutting flails, if in doubt replace. - When replacing flails always replace bolts, nuts and bushes with new. - Regularly check that all rotor bearing bolts and hydraulic motor retaining bolts are tight. - With a new machine or if new bolts have been fitted, particular attention needs to be applied to regular tightening of the new bolts.
-(1hr - 4hrs then daily). - Check the condition of drive belts, ensuring are aligned and properly tensioned to avoid unnecessary belt wear.
-Remove guards for to both adjusters when tensioning belts, and belts are running in line after adjustment.
+(1hr - 4hrs then daily). - Check the condition of drive belts, ensuring they are aligned and properly tensioned to avoid any unnecessary belt wear.
+Remove guards for access to both adjusters when tensioning belts, and ensure belts are running in line after adjustment.